NeurosynLabs/NEURODIVERGENTHELPER/README.md

 - CPU-only version is slower than GPU models.
 - Session memory limited to last 5 prompts.
 - Some Hugging Face models may require more RAM.
-- Developer has yet to test all edge cases; feedback welcome.
 - Free CPU version intended for local testing only; GPU hosting requires Replit subscription.

 ---